HomeResources › Google LSA Ranking Factors

 • Using Max Per Lead at a low cap: A low max per lead bid restricts how often Google shows your ad.
 Fix: switch to Maximize Leads and let the algorithm optimize delivery within your weekly budget.

 • Skipping photos: A profile with no images looks incomplete to both Google and potential customers.
-Fix: upload real team and job photos — this takes 30 minutes and has immediate impact.
+Fix: upload real team and job photos.
+This takes 30 minutes and has immediate impact.

 • GBP and LSA data mismatches: Different phone numbers or business names across your profiles confuse Google's verification systems.
 Fix: do a NAP audit across all your online profiles and align them.